Porting Your Mortgage

 Borrowing the Same Amount

-If you are moving to a house of similar value, you simply transfer your current balance and rate over.
-You will still need to pass the lender's affordability and credit checks.
+If you are moving to a house of similar value and borrowing the exact same amount, you simply transfer your current balance and rate over.
+You will still need to pass the lender's affordability and credit checks, and the new property must meet their criteria.

 Borrowing More (Top-Up)

-If you're upgrading, you can port your existing balance on its current rate, but you'll need to borrow the extra amount on a new, separate mortgage product from the same lender.
+If you're upgrading to a more expensive property, you can port your existing balance on its current rate, but you'll need to borrow the extra amount on a new, separate mortgage product from the same lender.
+This means you'll have two "parts" to your mortgage, potentially on different rates and end dates.

 The Porting Process